akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 # Postprocessing
 Upon finishing the simulation, the results should be processed in order to be comprehensibly displayed in the final report.
 This section provides the guidelines for postprocessing and is organized as follows

-1. Preparation works for postprocessing in Paraview
+1. Preparation works for postprocessing in ParaView
-2. Postprocessing with Paraview
+2. Postprocessing with ParaView
 3. Postprocessing with python
 4. Input processing for ParOptBeam

 ___
-## 1. Preparation works for postprocessing in Paraview
+## 1. Preparation works for postprocessing in ParaView

 ### 1.1 Including Cp values to the h5 files

 The output results from Kratos will be in format .h5.
 This result will not inbuilt contain coeffcient of pressure values.
-So we should add it to visuvalise it in paraview.
+So we should add it to visuvalise it in ParaView.
 To do that,

 1. Add the script "add_cp_to_h5.py" to the directory "results" in your project.
 This file shall be found in the sample files we provided you.
 Take a look at the script, you should modify some values according with your simulation parameters.